 - Structured data

 At the end of August 2020, we implemented all possible structured data.
-As early as October 2020, we saw the effect of the implementation when, because of search engines, 25% more people came to the website than in September, and we appeared 20% more times in search than in the previous month.
+As early as October 2020, we saw the effect of the implementation when, because of our SEO improvements, there was a 25% increase in visitors compared to September, and we appeared 20% more times in search than in the month before.

 Thanks to technical optimizations for search engines, we can see an increase from October 2020 to February 2021 on the Kontent.ai website (compared to the previous period):